What makes Data-Driven Fasting Different?

 Data-Driven Fasting respects energy conservation by using your blood glucose as a fuel gauge to guide your meal timing to ensure that you are in a negative energy balance and moving towards your goals.

 Data-Driven Fasting uses your blood sugars to ensure you are achieving a negative long-term energy balance while still getting the nutrients you need when you eat.
-In addition, this practice helps improve satiety and avoid overeating when you don’t need fuel.

 While simply counting calories and staying under an arbitrary limit is often futile in the long term, adjusting what you eat to get enough protein and nutrients without excess energy from carbs and fat is critical to taming your appetite.
+For more details, see

-Even the most respected fasting gurus admit we don’t know what length of fasting is required to achieve the theoretical benefits or the minimum effective dose to produce meaningful results.
+Even the most respected fasting gurus admit we don’t know the length of fasting required to achieve the theoretical benefits or the minimum effective dose to produce meaningful results.
 Is it 24 hours?
 Or 36 hours?
 Three days?
 Seven days?
 Or maybe 14 days to get the full benefits of autophagy?

 Unfortunately, extended fasting does little to teach you to eat well when you do eat and may lead to reduced diet quality, dysregulated appetite signals, increased fat gain, and muscle loss over the long term.
+If you cannot control your food quality when you eat again after fasting, you are trying to fast for too long and are unlikely to be making sustainable long-term improvements.

 While there is plenty of talk about the benefits of fasting for autophagy, cancer, and Alzheimer’s disease, very few studies are available on humans to validate these theories.